Relatively Speaking.

 My mother’s final sibling and her youngest sister would be my Aunt Mary.
 Aunt Mary hands down was my favorite relative.
 She had been married and divorced before I began living at my grandmother’s house on Byng Ave.
 I never met her husband and she never had any children.
 I have so many fond memories of Mary from when I was a little boy.

 After moving into Lawrence Heights, my mother, brother and I would visit my grandmother every month.
-We would always take the bus over and on many of our visits Mary would join us there.
-As I got older and into my later teenage years, my visits became a lot less frequent.
-I can never remember the three of us ever visiting Mary at her apartment on Oakburn Crescent.
-Likewise, I can never remember Mary visiting us at our apartment in the Jungle.
-All of my visits with my Aunt Mary were at my grandmother’s house in Willowdale.
+We would always take the bus over and on most of our visits Mary would join us there.
+As I got older and into my later teenage years, my visits became a lot less frequent and I can never remember the three of us ever visiting Mary at her apartment on Oakburn Crescent.
+Likewise I can never remember Mary visiting us at our apartment in the Jungle.
+All of my visits with my Aunt Mary when I was a kid were at my grandmother’s house in Willowdale.

-Mary drove an old Volkswagen Beetle and on many of our winter visits she would drive us home so we didn’t have to take the bus late at night.
-The Yonge Street subway expansion was still in the development stage back in the early 70's.
-We would have had to wait in the freezing cold for three buses on the drastically reduced weekend evening schedule.
+Back then Mary drove an old Volkswagen Beetle and on many of our winter visits she would drive us home so we didn’t have to take the bus late at night.
+The Yonge Street subway expansion was still in the development stage back in the early 70's so we would have had to wait in the freezing cold for three buses on the drastically reduced weekend evening schedule.
 Although it would only take us an hour to arrive at my grandmother’s house, it would always take us more than a couple hours getting back home on the bus.
-On many of those cold winter nights, Mary’s defroster never worked properly and her little car would never warm up.
-The three of us would be scraping the inside windows of ice all the way home just so Mary could see out of them.
-We would all be frozen by the time she dropped us off at home.
+On many of those very cold winter nights, Mary’s defroster never worked properly and her little car would never warm up.
+The three of us would be scraping the inside windows of ice all the way home just so Mary could see out of them and we would all be frozen by the time she dropped us off at home.

 Back when we first moved into Lawrence Heights, my brother and I received the monthly National Geographic in the mail.
 I guess it was Mary’s way of helping us see the rest of the world because she knew that with us now living in the projects we weren’t going to be going anywhere anytime soon.
 She must have renewed our subscription for many years because I remember we had a pretty large stack of them in our closet.
 Although I never recall reading the National Geographic, I always liked looking at the amazing photos.